 Contact information for permitting agencies is provided below.

 P.O.
 Box 47, Yountville, CA 94599

-Fish and Game Code section 1602 requires any person, state or local governmental agency, or public utility to notify DFW before beginning any activity that will substantially modify a river, stream, or lake.
-To obtain permission from DFW to proceed with your project you need to submit a Lake or Streambed Alteration Notification Form.
-For permit fees please see the DFG website.
+Fish and Game Code section 1602 requires any person, state or local governmental agency, or public utility to notify CDFW before beginning any activity that will substantially modify a river, stream, or lake.
+To obtain permission from CDFW to proceed with your project you need to submit a Lake or Streambed Alteration Notification Form using their online EPIMS system (see Applying for Permits above).
+For permit fees please see the CDFW website.

 San Francisco District U.S. Army Corps of Engineers

 1455 Market Street, San Francisco, CA 94103-1398

 Streambank repair work often comes under Nationwide Permit 13: Bank Stabilization, and there will be no charge for the permit.
 If your project does not fall under Nationwide Permit 13 requirements, and depending on the details of the repair, the permit fee may be up to $100.

 San Francisco Bay Area Regional Water Quality Control Board